SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 then default PDF viewing setting in Firefox might have been set to Adobe Acrobat without notice.

-To avoid previewing PDFs with those plugins, more [`about:config`][about:config] entries need to be configured when starting WebDriver instance.
+To avoid previewing PDFs with those plugins, two more [`about:config`][about:config] entries need to be configured when starting WebDriver instance.

-- `plugin.scan.plid.all` needs to be false, so that Firefox won't scan and load plugins.
+- `plugin.scan.plid.all` needs to be `false`, so that Firefox won't scan and load plugins.
 - `plugin.scan.Acrobat` is a key that holds the minimum allowed version number that Adobe Acrobat is allowed to launch.
 Setting it to a number larger than currently installed Adobe Acrobat version should do the trick.